abozhilov/ES-Iter/README.md

 #####`zip(...iterables)`

 Make a generator that aggregates elements from each of the iterables.
+On each iteration it yields array in form of `[it1i, it2i, it3i, ..., itni]`.
 Used for lock-step iteration over several iterables at a time.
 When no iterables are specified, returns a zero length generator.

 The left-to-right evaluation order of the iterables is guaranteed.